Food Standards Agency: Food Hygiene Rating Scheme (FHRS)

 A food hygiene rating scheme has been deployed by the Food Standards Agency for all food businesses.
 Ratings are available at the business premises and online.

 Following a meeting in Cardiff, the FSA plans to make audit reports as widely available as possible for the public, following the example of Norwich City Council.
 According to Terence Collins, FSA's Director of communication, the reason behind this decision is to make ratings simple and easily understood for every single business.

-Apart from Scotland which is under a very simple Food Hygiene Information Scheme, the FSA's Food Hygiene Rating Scheme will be tested throughout United Kingdom.
-As a result, ratings will range from 0 (improvement urgently needed) to 5 (very good), and may be displayed on a certificate.
-This information will also be made available online.
-Rating primary meat processing plants is the next step forward for the FSA, as meat audit are currently only available through Freedom of Information requests.
+Apart from Scotland which is under a different Food Hygiene Information Scheme, the FSA's Food Hygiene Rating Scheme will be tested throughout United Kingdom.
+As a result, ratings range from 0 (improvement urgently needed) to 5 (very good), and may be displayed on a certificate.
+This information is also available online.
+As of 2012, rating primary meat processing plants was the next step forward for the FSA, as meat audit are currently only available through Freedom of Information requests.

-The local authority in Rutland is believed to the only one which has not accepted the scheme.
+As of 2015, the local authority in Rutland is the only one which has not accepted the scheme.